Yi Cun Guang Yin ( 一寸光阴）

 Pressed into the cake in Po Jiao village and stored for few years then brought to Kunming, 3 years of dry storage .When brewing this tea, room will fill up with smoky scent and notes of camphor tree with slight hint of flowers which becomes more distinctive within consequent infusions.
 The smoky aroma will fade away same time when strong "hui gan" comes...

 Autumn harvest 2011 from Yi Wu arbor trees pressed into 2kg brick fitted in bamboo made basket.
 Very settled and sweet taste with touch of plums with very first infusion.
-Clean yellow tea soup has an energy although not like fresh autumn teas.
+Clean yellow tea soup has an energy although not like spring teas.

 Spring arbor tea leafs from Bulang mountain hard pressed into the cake in Man Xin Long village by small local tea manufacturer in 2012.
 Clean tea liquor with slight notes or roasted nuts is gentle bitter from beginning , then turns to pleasant sweet aftertaste "hui gan".
 Overall warming session with individual "qi" potential.